andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 Therefore, if you're planning to get real value out of the AI essay grading a better choice would be to go with the premium version.

 The amount of effort-and-time-dollars this will save you will outweigh the 20$ subscription fee pretty quickly.

+Or you can also choose a better and cheaper solution, I'm going to reveal in a moment (Who would have thought?).

 ### So what is the best option for grading papers with AI?